Artboard 16Google Sheets iconSwift icon

 This post is part of my Today I learned series in which I share all my web development learnings.

-I've been reading one of Temani Afif's CSS magic posts and discovered a clip-path CSS trick I wasn't aware of.
+I've been reading one of Temani Afif's CSS magic posts and discovered a clip-path CSS trick.

-clip-path allows you to clip an element in various ways.
-You can use geometric shapes like circles and SVG paths.
+clip-path allows you to clip an element in various ways and you can use geometric shapes like circles and SVG paths.
 It's pretty cool!

 .element {